guastallaigor/dashboard/README.md

-MetronicWithAngularApp
+Metronic Free + AngularJS Tests
 ======================

-AngularJS usage with Metronic Theme
+Some code with Metronic free template and AngularJS with Jonh Papa style